This article was last updated on November 6th, 2019.

 Drive people to your stores by using embedded maps.
-Remember that the seamless shopping experience is necessary to increase your profit.
+Remember that a seamless shopping experience is necessary to increase your profit.

-These 25 product launch email template examples can help you to come up with the great design.
+These 25 product launch email template examples can help you to come up with a great design.

 15. Asos – Everything is on sale